What fees will I have to pay?

 The property you buy and the mortgage you take out will determine the additional costs you have to pay.
 Some of them may not apply to you but it’s important that you know they exist and how much they could cost you.

-It’s also a good idea to plan to be able to pay these additional costs in full and as they arise.
-If you can’t, they’ll have to be added to the amount you borrow which, of course, will increase the cost of your mortgage repayments.
+It’s also a good idea to pay these additional costs in full and as they arise.
+If you can’t, they’ll be added to the amount you borrow which, of course, will increase the cost of your mortgage repayments.

 Some of the costs are non-refundable so if a prospective purchase falls through you’ll still be liable and will have to pay them.
-Here’s a list of what to expect along with an approximate value to illustrate their potential size.
+Here’s a list of what to expect along with approximate values to illustrate their potential size.
 It’s important to stress that these are not exact figures; what you’ll actually be charged will vary from provider to provider and, whilst some may have a set scale of fees, others may ‘reserve the right’ to charge more depending on the complexity of your mortgage.

 In today’s market you’ll need a minimum deposit of 5% of the value of the property but many mortgage providers will expect at least 10%.
 The greater your deposit the better as it will open up the market and help you win a much better mortgage deal.
 Unfortunately, you can’t add the deposit to the amount you borrow from your mortgage provider.

 Arrangement fee (Up to £2,000, and maybe more)

 This is charged by the mortgage provider for processing and administering your mortgage application and is sometimes known as the product fee or completion fee.

 This may be charged by your mortgage provider to secure a fixed-rate, tracker or discount mortgage.
 If it applies it may be included in the arrangement fee or it may be charged as a separate fee.